velasquez-ospina/Ray-Tracing/README.md

 ```
 ./output
 ```
-The resulting image will be saved in scene.png
+The resulting image will be saved in scene.bmp